ej2015/rest_api_client/README.md

 A base class implemented with Faraday, this gem provides some of the common features typically needed in a REST api client.

+It only handles JSON requests/payloads.

+It is not meant to be a flexible HTTP client library.
+Use it if the defaults work for you.
+Otherwise it might be better to use something like Faraday directly.

 ## Installation

 Add this line to your application's Gemfile: